Information from the International Association of Pediatric Dentists for children Ages 10+

 - What is the best way to clean the mouth when wearing braces?

 - Are mouth beads (rings) harmful in any way?

-As adolescents enter higher grades in school, they may want to expand their independence with daily habits and food choices.
+As children ages 10+ enter higher grades in school, they may want to expand their independence with daily habits and food choices.
 Many times they can even purchase their foods independently.
 This is a challenging time to enforce good habits to insure good overall health.
 To insure your teenage child continues to have healthy teeth and body:

 - Remind your child of the connection of good brushing habits with health, pleasant breath and good appearance.
 Brushing twice a day with fluoride toothpaste, flossing and using Fluoride rinse are still the best measures to keep cavities away.
 Provide your teenager with different choices and encourage their use in a positive way.

 - Teenagers tend to gravitate towards drinking soda or energy drinks.
 Although most know that soda is not a good nutrition source, many are led to believe that energy drinks are a healthier choice.
 Most of these energy drinks have as much sweeteners as soda, which can lead to getting cavities and getting fat as well.
 Remind your adolescent about the danger of drinking sweet beverages on a regular basis.
 Drinking plain milk and plain water are always the best options.